Eric Bristow: Personal life

-Bristow was educated at Hackney Downs Grammar School from 1968 to 1971, having passed his eleven-plus exam.
+Bristow was educated at Newington Green JM School before leaving for Hackney Downs Grammar School from 1968 to 1971, having passed his eleven-plus exam.
 He left grammar school at the age of 14.

 From 1978 to 1987, Bristow was in a relationship with former darts player Maureen Flowers.
 In 1989, he married Jane Higginbotham (born 1962).
 They had two children, a daughter and a son.
 They divorced in 2005 after 16 years of marriage, and he was later in a relationship with Rebecca Gadd until his death.

-In 1979, Bristow was the subject of a film directed by Scottish filmmaker John Samson entitled “Arrows.”
-The 30-minute short got its cinema release as the supporting feature for the 1980 British gangster film The Long Good Friday.
-He also played himself in 2002 film Heartlands.

 Bristow was awarded the MBE in 1989 for his services to sport.

 In 2005, Bristow was accused of assaulting his wife.
 North Staffordshire magistrates ordered him to stay away from the family home in Milltown Way, Leek, Staffordshire and he was remanded on conditional bail.
 Bristow was alleged to have punched her in the face during a drunken row in their bedroom on 29 April 2005.
 He was subsequently cleared of the charges.

 In 2012, Bristow participated in the reality show I'm a Celebrity...Get Me Out of Here!
 He was voted out on 29 November 2012, finishing fourth out of 12 celebrities.

-Bristow's father, George, was a big Arsenal supporter, and was an Arsenal season ticket holder for most of his life.
-George and Eric would go together to almost every Arsenal game, home and away, in the 1960s and the first half of the 1970s.
-A rare exception to this was Arsenal's 1971 FA Cup Final against Liverpool at Wembley Stadium, a final in which George had a ticket, while Eric watched on television.

-Despite Eric going to almost every Arsenal game with his dad for around a decade, Eric became a supporter of Chelsea from the late 1960s until the end of his life, and he went to some Chelsea games on his own at Stamford Bridge in the early and mid 1970s.
-Eric shared his father's negative opinions of London rivals Tottenham Hotspur.